Our Projects

 The Overlake School

 Work for Overlake included a new Performing Arts Building, a new Visual Arts Building, a new Gym, a synthetic in-filled sports field, a tennis facility, and many small projects.
 All projects included extensive permitting with King County, including wetlands, SEPA, CUPs, and traffic concurrency.
+When Brandy went sailing, she handed this client off to another owner’s rep, who has continued her work for the school.
+Thanks Liz!

 2000 Performing and Fine Arts Buildings – 35,000 SF